Watch the webinar now:

 What is a consignment agreement?

-A consignment agreement is a contractual agreement between the supplier and the buyer in which the supplier provides goods to the buyer's warehouse, but the goods only become the buyer's property when they are removed by the buyer.
+A consignment agreement is a contractual agreement between supplier management and the buyer whereby the supplier provides goods to the buyer's warehouse, but ownership of the goods only passes to the buyer when they are removed.
 This means that the buyer stores the goods on its premises but only pays for them when they are actually consumed.
 This model enables the buyer to protect its liquidity and at the same time ensure a high level of availability of the required materials.

 Key elements of a consignment agreement